philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 <div class="fb-share-button" data-href="http://example.com" data-type="button_count"></div>
 ```

 Facebook's code is a little less obfuscated, so this snippet is a bit easier to read.
 Can you see how similar it is?
-They even use the exact same short variable names `js`, `fjs`, `d`, `s`, and `id`.
+They even use the exact same variable names: `d`, `s`, and `id`, `js`, and `fjs`.

-Think about all the websites out there that have both this script and the twitter script multiple times on the exact same set of pages.
-There's a crazy amount of duplication.

 ### Disqus